mihirrh/2019-20-mihirrh/readme.md

 ### Issue 1 - Title Hyperlink

-While conducting the user testing, one issue was identified which was to do with the flexbox adding product images, text and buy now button but had issue adding all 3 in one flexbox but issue was fixed
+While conducting the user testing, one issue was identified which was to do with the flexbox adding product images, text and buy now button but had an issue adding all 3 in one flexbox but the problem was fixed

 ### Issue 2 - Responsive Navbar

-Another issue found during the testing was the navigation bar for the website was not responsive and for mobile devices hamburger menu was linking all the pages together which lead to not let it open any of the pages.
+Another issue found during the testing was the navigation bar for the website was not responsive, and for mobile devices hamburger menu was linking all the pages together which lead to not let it open any of the pages.

 ![NavBar Resolved]